iTwin/appui/README.md

 ### Test apps

-In the `test-apps` folder there are a 2 apps that can be used to test changes to the packages in this repository.
+In the `test-apps` folder there are 2 apps that can be used to test changes to the packages in this repository.
 Each app is a standalone app that can be run with `npm start` from the app's folder.

 Most of the features should be the same in both apps as they are both being configured by the `appui-test-providers` package, new features should be added through this package.